status-im/status-web/apps/website/docs/status-communities/create-a-channel.md

     1. Optionally, choose a **Channel colour** and add a **Description** of your channel.
     1. Click **Create Channel**.

-If you need to set up additional permissions, click **Add permissions** and check out [configure channel permissions][configure-channel-permissions].
+If you need to set up additional permissions, click **Add permissions** and check out [configure channel permissions](./configure-channel-permissions.md).
 For example, you can create a view-only announcement channel or a channel all members can view and post in.